CivicActions/nebula/USDSPlaybook/AllPlaysTemplate.md

 - What languages is your service offered in?
 - If a user needs help while using the service, how do they go about getting it?
 - How does the service’s design visually relate to other government services?
----
-id: 4
+# Play 4
-title: Build the service using agile and iterative practices
+## Build the service using agile and iterative practices
----

 We should use an incremental, fast-paced style of software development to reduce the risk of failure.
 We want to get working software into users’ hands as early as possible to give the design and development team opportunities to adjust based on user feedback about the service.
 A critical capability is being able to automatically test and deploy the service so that new features can be added often and be put into production easily.